SEO Directory Structure: How to Organize Your Website Content for Better Rankings

 • How Google interprets the relationships between your content topics

 Ever notice how the biggest websites in your industry seem to dominate search results for just about every relevant keyword?
 That’s not accidental—it’s architectural.
-Here’s why your content directory matters so much:
+Here’s why your SEO directory structure matters so much:

 Improves search engine crawling and indexing: Search engines have limited resources for crawling websites.
 A logical content structure makes it easier for them to discover, understand, and index your content efficiently.
 When search engines can easily follow the pathways through your site, they’re more likely to index more of your pages and understand their relative importance.